jorenheit/mugen/readme.md

     # ...
     catch    -> ERR, HLT # won't collide by definition

-    # Anything below the catch will collide
+    # Anything below the catch will be ignored
 }
 ```